Bobby Jones Czech Band

 Chris Rybak

-one of the most popular accordion entertainers in Texas - can be
+One of the most popular accordion entertainers in Texas - can be

 found performing all across the state throughout the year.